TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/variable.md

 ### Path to Global Variable Management Page:

-App Development (Select App) -> Variable Management
+APP Development (Select APP) -> Variable Management

 ### Instructions for Using Global Variables:

-- You can perform CRUD operations on global variables on the app variable management page.
+- You can perform CRUD operations on global variables on the APP variable management page.
 - Variables that are already in use can be queried for reference locations and cannot be deleted.
-- The variable identifier for global variables is globally unique within the app.
+- The variable identifier for global variables is globally unique within the APP.
 - Modifying the default value of a global variable will change the default value of the component properties or directives referencing that variable on all pages.

 ## Page Variable Management

 ### Path to Page Variable Management Page:

-App Page Canvas -> Page Variables
+APP Page Canvas -> Page Variables

 ### Instructions for Using Page Variables:

-- App page variables display details of variables available on the current page (including global variables and page-specific variables).
+- APP page variables display details of variables available on the current page (including global variables and page-specific variables).
 - You can only operate on page variables; global variables must be managed from the global variable management page.
 - Variables already in use cannot be deleted.
 - You can perform CRUD operations on page-specific variables.

 ## Introduction to Initial Variable Types

-LessCode currently offers six types of variable initialization for app development use.
+LessCode currently offers six types of variable initialization for APP development use.
 These types are only for initialization; variables can be modified within functions.

 - **Basic data types (String, Number, Boolean, Array, Object):** These are JavaScript data types, filtered based on data type when bound to properties.
 - **Computed variables:** These can be a combination of multiple variables or functions, returning a final value that can be applied to all properties and directives.